mitexleo/fediroma/docs/docs/installation/migrating_to_akkoma.md

 ## From OTP

-This will just be setting the update URL - find your flavour from the [mapping on the install guide](../otp_en/#detecting-flavour) first.
+This will just be setting the update URL - find your flavour from the [mapping on the installation guide](../otp_en/#detecting-flavour) first.

 ```bash
 export FLAVOUR=[the flavour you found above]